AN OLD HEBREW DIALECT

 The first 7 letters of this Ancient Hebrew alphabet relate to the 7 physical energy centers of the body.
 These centers are all located on the physical body of every person.
 They help form and maintain the physical body, and have to do with various physical attributes of the physical person.
 They go by different names in various books.

 Gender and Meaning.
-The aleph is a male letter because at first there was only God, who was One.
-The concept of One in Ancient Hebrew is always a male concept.
-Woman is always a Two concept.
+The aleph is a masculine letter because at first there was only God, who was One.
+Then God or the Universe created two, and then they created all the rest.
+Spiritually, the concept of One is a masculine concept.
+The feminine principle is always a Two concept in the older Hebrew dialect and in life.

+Energy Center.
 The letter aleph refers to the first energy center of a human being.
-This energy vortex or center begins just above the perineum and extends downward between the legs a few inches.
+This energy vortex or center begins just above the perineum or floor of the pelvis and extends downward between the legs a few inches.

 The aleph is silent because it also means emptiness.
 Ancient words starting with this letter often have to do with the void or emptiness.

+Examples.
 Abba is the Hebrew word for father.
 However, it does not just mean one’s earthly father.
 It also means the Father in Heaven.
-It, too, begins with an aleph because before the Father in Heaven, there was only a void.
+It begins with an aleph because before the Father in Heaven, there was only a void.

 Adonai means Lord, or the first manifestation of divinity.
 It is one of the names of God in the Bible.
 Once again, it begins with the aleph because it refers to the beginning, and before God there was a void or emptiness.